Eschatologue/CM_wiki/docs/equipment/consumeables/spell-scroll.md

 !!! homebrew "This ain't Vanilla"

-    The following rules are homebrew intended to simplify using spell scrolls, because I certainly don’t have enough time to remember which class has which spells.
+    The following rules are homebrew intended to simplify using spell scrolls, because I certainly don't have enough time to remember which class has which spells.
 So, I made it so that everyone can use them.

     These rules replace the original spell scroll rules.
-Crown & Misery uses it, but if you’re using this at another table, make sure to ask your DM.
+Crown & Misery uses it, but if you're using this at another table, make sure to ask your DM.

 # Spell Scrolls (Revised)

 A spell scroll contains the written words of a single spell in a mystical cipher.
-Any class can use a spell scroll, but how it is used depends on whether the spell is on your class's spell list.
+Any class can use a spell scroll.

 ### Casting a Spell Scroll